Rules of Faro

 The Deck & Setup

-Placing a copper (penny) on a bet reverses it: the bet then wins on the banker card and loses on the player card.
+The other bet type is a copper bet, which reverses the meaning of the standard bet, i.e., the banker card wins and the player card loses.
 Copper bets pay the same 1:1 as regular bets.

 Doublets (Splits)